-Polycystic Ovary Syndrome (PCOS) is a common condition in women of reproductive age that causes hormonal imbalances which can then cause a plethora of related, challenging symptoms.
+Polycystic Ovary Syndrome (PCOS) is a common condition that primarily affects women of reproductive age, causing hormonal imbalances which can then cause a plethora of related, challenging symptoms.
 Think: hirsutism (unwanted hair growth), acne, weight gain, hair loss, insulin resistance, and sub-fertility (trouble conceiving).

-Considering that this condition attacks both your physical and mental health, it’s vitally important to seek professional care to get PCOS symptoms under control and ensure your healthiest, happiest future!
+Considering that the condition attacks both your physical and mental health, it’s vitally important to seek professional care to get PCOS symptoms under control so you can live your healthiest, happiest life.